Living in Exmouth

 Is Exmouth a good place to live?

-What schools are in Exmouth?
+What are the schools in Exmouth like?

-What is the transport like in Exmouth?
+What is the average house price in Exmouth?

 Where does this data come from?